concoctions/BlackBlox/docs/source/Intro.md

 ### Balancing a chain
 Balancing a chain calculates the quantity of all inflows and outflows of each unit process in the chain, either from first inflow to last outflow or from last outflow to first inflow.
 To balance a chain, the following arguments  must be provided:
-  * the quantity of one inflow or outflow to the chain
+  * the quantity of one inflow or outflow somwhere in the chain
   * the name of that inflow or outflow substance
   * the name of the configuration scenario to use from the variables table.
+  * the name of the unit process in the chain, if the specified flow is not an iflow into the first process or an outflow of the last proces.

  All arguments besides the quantity can be optional, if default values have been specified for the process chain.